rbowsley/lamplighthelp/source/5-5-0_Other_Information_Tabs.markdown

-# 8.7.0    Other information tabs
+# 5.5.0    Other Information Tabs

 > You can capture additional information as needed; to edit details on a tab click 'edit' on the tab.